 While these women have not suffered continuous fear and torment from an abusive partner, they are often put in a life-threatening situation.
 The threat of rape, robbery, or homicide could easily lead to the victim to retaliate forcefully to protect themselves.
 Turning the attacker’s own weapon back on them, pushing them down a flight of stairs, or running over the violator with your vehicle may have been the only way out of a situation.
-Whether you are in an abusive relationship or have been violated by a stranger, the victim may respond to a physical or verbal threat in self-defense.
+When you are in an abusive relationship you may respond to a physical threat in self-defense.

 What is Self-Defense?

 Self-defense is the act of defending oneself, a close relative, or one’s property by using force.
 Self-Defense is an affirmative defense to the charged conduct.
 The difficult thing to explain to clients is that it will often require a trial to win your case on self-defense grounds.
 Although it is rare, some cases are completely dismissed when an experienced attorney explains to a prosecutor that the alleged victim is truly the abuser in a case.